Chart Color Schemes

 AreaSearch assessment of residential development activity positions Upper Caboolture among the top 25% of areas assessed nationwide

 This preserves reasonable buyer options while sustaining existing property demand.
-The level of development in Upper Caboolture is notably higher than the national average, indicating strong developer confidence in the location.
-New developments consist predominantly of detached houses (86.0%) and a smaller proportion of townhouses or apartments (14.0%), maintaining the area's traditional low-density character focused on family homes.
-With around 50 people associated with each dwelling approval, Upper Caboolture exhibits characteristics of a growth area.
-Looking forward, it is projected that Upper Caboolture will grow by approximately 2,680 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling population growth beyond current forecasts.
+Notably, this level of development is substantially higher than the national average, suggesting strong developer confidence in the location.
+New developments consist of 86.0% detached houses and 14.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With around 50 people per dwelling approval, Upper Caboolture shows characteristics of a growth area.
+Looking ahead, Upper Caboolture is expected to grow by 2,680 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development